StudieverenigingSTORM/knt/README.md

 9. Run ``npm run dev``.
 The front-end app should be up and running now.

 **Notes**
 In the front-end file ``nuxt.config.js`` and in the ``knt.py`` file, the two urls that are used are based on my machine.
-Usually, javascript uses port 3000 and flask uses port 5000, but if this isn't the case for you, just change the ports in the urls but _don't commit the changes_.
+Usually, React/Vue.js/Nuxt.js uses port 3000 and flask uses port 5000, but if this isn't the case for you, just change the ports in the urls but _don't commit the changes_.

 **Relevant documentation**
 - The (best tutorial for Flask ever)[https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world]